 Then there's the Cyclone water ride, which swirls a four-person raft in circles inside a 55-foot cone at a zooming 24-miles-per-hour.
 The Tiny Tides section of the park is a water playground reserved for small children.
 The water depth graduates up to 14 inches deep, and play structures give the little kids plenty of entertainment.

 You can rent lockers and cabanas, which are nice for families who need breaks from the sun and activities.
 Your water park entry also includes entry to the Columbus Zoo if you have time to squeeze in both attractions.

 Official site: www.zoombezibay.com

 2. Scioto Mile Green Space

 The Scioto Mile green space along the downtown riverfront is one of the most spectacular parks in Columbus.
-It runs from the Arena District to the Whittier Peninsula, and it is the connector to several other parks and bike paths throughout the city.
+It runs from the Arena District to the Whittier Peninsula, and it is the connector to eight parks in the downtown area.
+The Scioto Mile also connects to other bike paths throughout the city and Columbus suburbs.

 Official site: www.sciotomile.com

 The experience at the Columbus Commons park changes by the day.
 One day, you will find a festival or Picnic with the Pops concert by the Columbus Symphony, and the next, you will find free public yoga classes.
 Many events are free to attend, like family fun days and public concerts, so check the Columbus Commons weekly schedule before you visit.